TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_emmc_linux_multistage.md

 - Boot the EVM in eMMC boot mode to boot Linux on A53 and RTOS/Baremetal application on R5 and M4 cores.

+\cond SOC_AM62X
+\note The above config file will flash till u-boot on the EMMC bootmedia.
+U-Boot can load kernel from any bootmedia, refer to \htmllink{https://software-dl.ti.com/processor-sdk-linux/esd/AM62X/latest/exports/docs/devices/AM62X/linux/Overview.html, **Processor SDK Linux**} user guide for more details.
+\endcond

+\cond SOC_AM62AX
+\note The above config file will flash till u-boot on the EMMC bootmedia.
+U-Boot can load kernel from any bootmedia, refer to \htmllink{https://software-dl.ti.com/processor-sdk-linux/esd/AM62AX/latest/exports/docs/devices/AM62AX/linux/Overview.html, **Processor SDK Linux**} user guide for more details.
+\endcond

+\cond SOC_AM62PX
-\note User might be required to set environmet variables from uBooot prompt to boot linux kernel from eMMC.
-Refer to **Processor SDK Linux** user guide for details.
+\note The above config file will flash till u-boot on the EMMC bootmedia.
+U-Boot can load kernel from any bootmedia, refer to \htmllink{https://software-dl.ti.com/processor-sdk-linux/esd/AM62PX/latest/exports/docs/devices/AM62PX/linux/Overview.html, **Processor SDK Linux**} user guide for more details.
+\endcond

 # See Also